cloudfoundry-community/stackdriver-tools/README.md

 ## Contributing
-For detailes on how to contribute to this project - including filing bug reports and contributing code changes - pleasee see [CONTRIBUTING.md].
+For detailes on how to contribute to this project - including filing bug reports and contributing code changes - please see [CONTRIBUTING.md].

 ## Copyright
 Copyright (c) 2016 Ferran Rodenas.
 See